motech/modules/docs/source/ivr/using_ivr_with_verboice.rst

 just by parameterizing the URI.

 Let's take a look at the following example.
 We have a channel named :code:`testChannel`, the call flow named :code:`testCallFlow` and the schedule named :code:`testSchedule`.
-The only parameter we are going to parametrize is the phone number.
+The only parameter we are going to parameterize is the phone number.
 The URI will look like this:

 :code:`http://verboice.instedd.org/api/call?channel=testChannel&call_flow=testCallFlow&schedule=testSchedule`